 In conclusion, artificial intelligence is more popular than ever.
-Companies that have already implemented it are looking for ways to improve their practices.
+Companies that have already implemented AI are looking for ways to improve their practices.
 Companies that haven't will most likely use AI sooner or later.
 So it follows that computer vision, as one of the most developed fields of AI research, is also becoming more widely used than ever before.

-Creating a simple computer vision application has become so accessible that even machine learning engineers who don't work in the field of computer vision can—with some time and effort—do so successfully.
+Creating a simple computer vision application has become so accessible that even Machine Learning engineers who don't work in the field of computer vision can—with some time and effort—do so successfully.
 With a little research, they can, for example, create an app that detects if somebody is wearing a mask and then modify that app to run on an edge device.
 While they might not be as good as professionally designed apps, amateur app accuracy using computer vision can be staggering.

 So if an individual can pick up computer vision, why can't a company?
 The technology for it already exists, and discovering new methods to better work practices should be high priority for a competitive business.
 Latency issues, bandwidth limitations, and security concerns drive most companies to implement computer vision.
-And while it brings upfront cost, those costs are a valuable investment in the rapidly-approaching future.
+While it brings upfront cost, those costs are a valuable investment in the rapidly-approaching future.